 One phenomenon of facial hair is its inconsistent coloring.
 Many of us with dark hair will have mostly dark beards, but with lots of little blondes or colorless hairs mixed in.
 This makes facial hair look far less full than it really is.
-Others have entirely different colors of natural hair and facial hair, while many others experience salt-and-peppering as early as their 20s, and far earlier than any grays sprout on the top or sides of their head.
+Others have entirely different colors of natural hair and facial hair, while some may even experience salt-and-peppering as early as their 20s, and far earlier than any grays sprout on the top or sides of their head.
 These are all reasons that we seek out beard dye: While there’s no shame to be had in a multi-colored beard or mustache, there is something to be said for having the most full-looking one as possible.
 (And in masking those pesky, premature grays, too—because plucking is quite literally a pain.)

 If you're well into your graying beard, you may also want to dye it to your previously natural color—and luckily, certain dyes will give them an extremely natural result, as opposed to the “shoe polish” effect of harsher, cheaper formulas.